Configuration

 Type: StarlightBlogAuthorsConfig

 A list of global authors for all blog posts or regular authors that can be referenced in individual blog posts.
-Check the “Authors” guide section for more informations.
+Check the “Authors” guide for more informations.

 prevNextLinksOrder